Why you should choose a general auto repair shop vs. a transmission repair shop.

 Once approved by our customer, our technician replace the radiator and exchanged all the fluid in the transmission using our fluid exchange machine.
 He then performed an extended test drive to verify that the transmission was functioning properly and was not damaged by the fluid contamination.

 This was another good day.
 Although the customer was slightly skeptical about our diagnosis, we were able to get their vehicle fixed up for a lot less than the transmission service they were suspecting.

 One more quick example:

 Customer’s concern: “The transmission on my Audi is slipping.
 It barely had enough power to get me here.
 It just revs up like the transmission is bad”

 What our Audi/ Volkswagen technician found was that the transmission fluid level was a little low.
 This is a little more difficult vehicle to check.
-It does not have a dipstick.
-It requires a specific process to check the fluid level through a plug under the vehicle and the operating temperature has to be in a specific range.
-In looking into it a bit further, our technician diagnosed the seal in between the transmission and the front differential to have failed.
-He separated the two components, resealed them, and filled them to proper fluid levels.
-The transmission was back to proper working condition and one more happy customer.
+It doesn’t have a dipstick.
+It requires a specific process to check the fluid level through a plug under the vehicle and the operating temp has to be in a specific range.
+Further, into his diagnostic efforts, he found that the seal in between the transmission and the front differential failed.
+He separated the two components, resealed them, and filled them to the proper fluid levels.
+The transmission was back in proper working condition and we had one happy customer.